AkashDas253/Practice_Python/projects/snake_ladder/readme.md

 ## Customization
 You can modify the snakes and ladders positions in the code (`snake_ladder_gui.py`) for different board setups.
+You can also change the default player colors or extend the game logic for more features.

 ## License
 This project is for educational purposes.